Why Rental Income Protection Matters

 Comparing Insurance with Letting Agent Schemes

-Rent guarantee insurance and guaranteed rent schemes serve different purposes.
+Rent protection insurance for landlords and guaranteed rent schemes serve different purposes.
 Insurance preserves full rent potential while offering a safety net, though it only pays out when issues arise.
 Letting schemes, by contrast, prioritise predictability and passive ownership, regardless of tenant behaviour.

 The choice depends on the landlord’s priorities.
 Those comfortable managing their properties may prefer insurance, maintaining control and maximising income.
 Others may value peace of mind and minimal involvement, even at the cost of slightly lower returns.
 Each solution suits a different ownership style.